slackapi/bolt-js/docs/_future/migrate_existing_app.md

 });
 ```

-💡 `runOnSlack` is a required property of the manifest if you intend to use next-generation platform features - Functions, Workflows, Triggers.
-It means that any `Functions` defined on your app will be managed on your own 3rd-party infrastructure.
+<p class="alert alert_info"><ts-icon class="ts_icon_info_circle"></ts-icon> `runOnSlack` is a required property of the manifest if you intend to use next-generation platform features - Functions, Workflows, Triggers.

+It means that your app will run on your own hosting solution and not on Slack and currently must be set to `false`</p>

 Bolt will handle merging properties defined in this `Manifest()` and in any `manifest.json` in the project, but we encourage you to begin to migrate other features into code.
+Check out our more detailed guide on [App Manifests](bolt-js/future/app-manifest).

+---

-Run the Slack CLI command `slack manifest` to generate your merged manifest.
+Now let's run the Slack CLI command `slack manifest` to generate your merged manifest.
 It should contain at least these settings.

 ```bash
 {